lealbaugh/jvns-redesign/source/_posts/2013-11-29-writing-an-os-using-rustboot-and-rust-core.markdown

 title: "Writing a kernel using rustboot &amp; rust-core"
 date: 2013-11-29 22:50
 comments: true
-categories: hackerschool coding operating-systems rust
+categories: hackerschool coding kernel rust
 ---

 Here I am again using the word "kernel" in a fairly broad sense :)